 Automatic updates can be a daunting task sometimes.
 These updates can download in the background even without reminding you periodically.
 This will impact your gaming performance and the uninstalled updates too.

 You can’t disable the Windows updates permanently, so it is advisable to keep your laptop offline while playing offline games.
 However, many games require an internet connection, so installing those updates as soon as possible is the best solution.

 From the May 2019 update, Windows users can block the updates for 35 days, so they won’t interrupt you while gaming.

 There are different types of malware that can affect your laptop and make it run slower hence the laggy game performance.
 Even if you have an antivirus installed there are malware that can bypass the firewall and antivirus protection.

-To remove any kind of virus you should do full system scan time to time, you can go for the best free antivirus if you don’t want to buy the premium version.
+To remove any kind of virus you should do a full system scan from time to time, you can go for the best free antivirus if you don’t want to buy the premium version.

 But make sure you do not install more than one antivirus software, having more than one antivirus can slow down Windows.